 The trip includes lectures, hospital visits and cultural tours that provide students the opportunity to interact with practicing physicians, healthcare executives and government leaders and learn how another country cares for its citizens.

-The airfare (from Atlanta), lodging and some meals are covered as part of your tuition.
+Lodging and some meals are covered as part of your tuition.

 Click here to view an International Comparative Healthcare Systems trip itinerary.